mconlon17/simple-vivo-book/Locations.md

 # Locations

 VIVO can store information about locations such as cities, buildings, and campuses.
+By providing latitude and longitude information for your locations you will be able to make maps and show information based on location.

 One Simple VIVO definition can be used to manage all your locations, or you may choose to use source files specific to different kinds of locations -- one for cities, one for buildings, one for campuses.